Worries Of People Who Have No Friends

 - If you want to check out an event in town, where you might meet new people, you have company.
 You don't have to be the self-conscious person who shows up alone.

-- And yeah, some people may be more open to being friends with you because they realize they can get to know your friends as well.
+- And yeah, some people may be more open to being friends with you because they realize they can get to know your buddies as well.

 What gets brought up less often is that an existing social group can also be a liability: